Certificate IV in Live Production and Technical Services - CUA40415

 - Video Split Operator.

-Overseas or interstate applicants unable to attend must email email@example.com for arrangements.
+Overseas or interstate applicants unable to attend a face-to-face interview must email firstname.lastname@example.org for alternative arrangements.

 Graduates of the Certificate IV in Live Production and Technical Services can progress to the Diploma of Live Production and Technical Services.